Norwich City Council

 TPF Parkour Club in Norwich, home to gymnastics, parkour and free-running and a local cubs and scouts group, wanted to improve their surroundings for all users and attract new members.
 As well as the bold mural, we’ve upgraded the male and female toilets by installing glazed tiling, mirrors and a new coat of paint.

-Part-funded by Toolstation, our ninth project and 200th City & Guilds accreditation funded by our trade partner, and Sport England.
+Part-funded by Toolstation, our ninth project and 200th City & Guilds accreditation funded by our trade partner.

 “The young volunteers were polite, chatted and really seemed to be enjoying working for you on this placement.
 They had the correct equipment and Team Leaders that spoke to them at appropriate levels – there was a joy about the team and their work.
 Our groups have complimented your works and the level of care and attention to detail.